-Deborah trained as a teacher before producing and writing children’s TV at Network TEN.
-She has written 25 books including the Max Remy and Jasper Zammit series.
-Grimsdon and New City and Final Storm are about kids living in a climate-changed world and Teresa: A New Australian was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
-Her Spelling Bee novels are about a terribly shy girl whose family encourage her to overcome her fears and sign up.
-Deb’s first picture book is Wolfie: An Unlikely Hero.
+After completing a teaching degree, Deb went to Africa where she was caught in a desert sandstorm, harassed by monkeys and thrown in jail…twice!
+She produced and wrote a national kids’ TV show before leaving to become an award-winning, internationally published author.
+Her books include the Max Remy Superspy and Jasper Zammit (Soccer Legend) series.
+Her bestselling trilogy, Grimsdon, New City and Final Storm, are about kids living in a climate-changed world and Teresa: A New Australian, was inspired by her dad who migrated from Europe to Australia after the devastation of WW2.
+Her Spelling Bee novels are about a shy girl whose family encourage her to overcome her fears and was inspired by Deb’s stupendous grade 4 teacher.
+Her picture books are Wolfie: An Unlikely Hero and the 2021 CBCA Notable, Bear in Space.

-Deb has won awards for her books and has been published internationally but mostly hopes to be as brave as her characters.
+Deb has won awards for her books but mostly hopes to be as brave as her characters.

 Deb's latest awards include: